Fast Facts and Statistics on Asbestos and Mesothelioma

 - At least 30 Americans die each day from asbestos-caused illnesses

-- Between 2 and 10% of those exposed to asbestos will develop a related disease
+- Between 2-10% of people exposed to asbestos will develop a related disease

-- Between 80 and 90% of asbestos diseases are in the lungs
+- Between 80-90% of asbestos diseases are a type of lung disease

-Statistically, the highest at-risk groups were those who mined asbestos, those who manufactured and installed asbestos products, and those who worked with disturbed asbestos products through maintaining, repairing, or demolishing them.
+Statistically, groups with the highest risk factors were workers who mined asbestos, manufactured and installed asbestos products, and worked with disturbed asbestos products by maintaining, repairing, or demolishing them.

-Statistics put workers on the top-10 list for being at-risk for developing asbestos-related diseases:
+Statistics put these workers on the top 10 list for being at risk of developing asbestos-related diseases:

 - Shipyard workers and on-ship employees

 - Steel mill workers

 - Mechanics and automotive technicians